anbox-cloud/discourse-docs/howto/container/geographic-location.rst

 while the container is running, use the location endpoint of the Anbox HTTP API.

-See the documentation of the :ref:`PATCH method <reference_anbox-http-api-location-patch>` for more information and the specification of the data format.
+See the documentation of the :ref:`PATCH method <ref_anbox-http-api-location-patch>` for more information and the specification of the data format.